 - reacting without restraint when upset or bothered, or without consideration for others

-Children with ADHD are often not diagnosed until they enter a structured environment, such as a classroom.
-At that point, teachers and parents may begin to notice obvious behavioral symptoms.
+Children with ADHD often aren’t diagnosed until they enter a structured environment, such as a classroom.
+At that point, teachers and parents may begin to notice behavioral symptoms.

-AS is typically not diagnosed until a child is a bit older.
-The first obvious sign may be delayed motor skill milestones.
-Other symptoms aren’t easy to pinpoint until they’re older.
-For example, it may take a few years to notice that your child’s difficulty socializing hinders their ability to maintain friendships.
+AS typically isn’t diagnosed until a child is a bit older.
+The first obvious sign may be a delay in reaching motor skill milestones.
+Other symptoms become more apparent as the child gets older, such as difficulty socializing and maintaining friendships.

-- your child’s routine, how busy they are, how long they are away from home
+- your child’s routine, including how busy they are and how long they’re away from home during the day

-- any medicines, vitamins, or supplements they take
+- any medicines, vitamins, or supplements your child takes

 - reports of your child’s behavior from teachers or childcare providers

-If you suspect your child has ADHD, AS, or another developmental or behavioral condition, make an appointment to see their pediatrician.
-Bring your notes about your child’s behavior with you.
-Also, bring a list of questions you have for your child’s doctor.
-Reaching a diagnosis for either condition can take several months, even years.
-Be your child’s advocate and help them get the help they need.
+If you suspect your child has AS, ADHD, or another developmental or behavioral condition, make an appointment to see their doctor.
+Bring notes about your child’s behavior and a list of questions for their doctor.
+Reaching a diagnosis for either condition can take several months, or even years.
+You will have to be patient and act as your child’s advocate so they get the help they need.

-Remember: Each child is different and unique.
-Do not gauge your child’s development by another child.
-Work with your doctor to make sure your child is meeting their growth milestones, and if they aren’t, consider all possibilities, including AS and ADHD.
+Remember that each child is different.
+Don’t gauge your child’s development by other children.
+Work with your doctor to make sure your child is meeting their growth milestones.
+If they aren’t, speak to your doctor about all possibilities, including AS and ADHD.